brycejech/Content-Security-Policy/docs/index.md

 #### What about `'unsafe-eval'`?

 The `script-src 'unsave-eval'` directive allows the use of text to JavaScript functions such as `eval(string)`, `setTimeout(string)`, and `new Function()`.
 They are also considered unsafe because untrusted user input could make it's way into them.
-They are blocked and blocked unless the `'unsafe-eval'` value is set.
+They are blocked unless the `'unsafe-eval'` value is set.

-`eval()`, `setTimeout(string)`, and `new Function()` are blocked because strings can be passed to these functions and evaluated as JavaScript code.
 When using `setTimeout()`, only the string evaluation is blocked, if you pass `setTimeout()` an inline function, it will still work as expected

 ## CSP Keywords and Directives